rwieruch/blog_robinwieruch_content/react-with-graphql-tutorial.md

 );
 {{< /highlight >}}

-Can you see how the GraphQL query structure aligns perfectly with your component tree?
-It feels almost natural to continue extending the query structure this way, by nesting other objects into the query, and extending the component tree along the structure of the GraphQL query.
-Since the application should end up as a issue tracker eventually, let's add a list field of issues, which is associated to the repository, to the query.
-Don't worry too much about the list field yet.
-You will learn more about using those in React later in this tutorial.
+The GraphQL query structure aligns perfectly with your component tree.
+It forms a natural fit to continue extending the query structure like this, by nesting other objects into the query, and extending the component tree along the structure of the GraphQL query.
+Since the application is an issue tracker, we need to add a list field of issues to the query.

-As a side note: If you want to follow the query structure you are implementing more thoughtfully, you can open up the "Docs" sidebar in GraphiQL again to find out about the types `Organization`, `Repository`, `Issue`.
+If you want to follow the query structure more thoughtfully, open the "Docs" sidebar in GraphiQL to learn   out about the types `Organization`, `Repository`, `Issue`.
 The paginated issues list field can be found there as well.
 It's always good to have an overview of the graph structure.

 Now let's extend the query with the list field for the issues.
 These issues are a paginated list in the end.
-As mentioned, you will learn later more about them.
-For now, you can nest it in the `repository` field with a `last` argument to fetch the last items of the list.
+We will cover these more later; for now, nest it in the `repository` field with a `last` argument to fetch the last items of the list.

 {{< highlight javascript "hl_lines=1 9 10 11 12 13 14 15 16 17" >}}
 const GET_ISSUES_OF_REPOSITORY = `